Skip to main content

 • pen, paper, and dice as per Generation

-Train a trigram language model (a table, not a grid) and use it to generate text.
+Train a Trigram model A model that uses two previous words for prediction, capturing more context than a bigram.
+The grid becomes three-dimensional (or you track word pairs instead of single words).
+View in glossary (a table, not a grid) and use it to generate text.
 Stretch goal: train on more data or generate longer outputs.

 Trigrams show how more context boosts prediction quality.
 They also reveal the cost: more rows to track and more data needed.

 Trigrams show how more context boosts prediction quality.
 Instead of asking “what follows this word?”, we ask “what follows these two words?”.
-This means more buckets to manage, but better predictions.
+The spread gets bigger---more unique pairs of previous words mean more cutouts---but the predictions are sharper.

 1. Draw a four-column table: word1 | word2 | word3 | count.